realodix/awesome-flarum/README.md

 ### Discussion
+* [Advanced Pusher](https://github.com/ZhiShiQ/FlarumPusher) - See new discussions and posts in real-time using Pusher.
+This repo is modified based on [flarum/pusher](https://github.com/flarum/pusher).
 * [Auto More](https://github.com/noriods/automore) - Automatically clicks the 'load more' button when it comes into view.
 * [BBBBCode](https://github.com/zerosonesfun/bbbbcode) - Big Beautiful BBCode.
 * [Best Answer](https://github.com/wiwatsrt/flarum-ext-best-answer) - A Flarum extension for select post best answer.